namratab94/course_management_system/README.md

 ## We are going to run this flask application in a virtual environment on your system.

-0. Preparation:
+1. Preparation:
   a.
-Install [git](https://git-scm.com/downloads) and Python if not already installed.
+Install [git](https://git-scm.com/downloads), Python, and pip if not already installed.
   b.
 In your computer's terminal, clone this repository (and login to github if necessary):
      ```
      git clone https://github.com/namratab94/course_management_system.git